 Dimming your LED depends first on what kind of driver it has.
 All LEDs have drivers and they are either incorporated or external.

 It is useful to understand the difference to get to grips with the different methods of dimming.
-More about this distinction can be found in our Introduction to LED drivers and lighting.
-Our LED Jargon Buster and LED FAQs complement this article.
-Check these if you are unsure about terminology.

 There are two branches of dimming methods: mains dimming and low-voltage dimming.
 Mains dimming is used for LEDs with incorporated drivers mostly, but can also be used to dim LEDs with compatible external drivers.
 Low voltage dimming is only appropriate for external drivers.